Dynamic functional brain connectivity results depend on modeling assumptions: comparing the sliding-window method and the Wishart process for dynamic hypothesis testing: Methods

 \subsubsection{Median-crossings}

 The third test statistic evaluates the duration and magnitude of deviations from the median of the estimated connectivity~\cite{zalesky2014time} and is visualized in Figure~\ref{fig:median_crossing}.
-First, we obtain the median of the connection $m_{jk}=\text{med}(\v\Sigma(\v x))_{jk}$.
+First, we obtain the median of a connection $m=\text{med}(\v\Sigma(\v x))$.
+Note that we here again omitted the indices to avoid clutter in the notation.
 Second, the connectivity estimates are divided into non-overlapping segments based on the locations where the connectivity crosses the median.
 Let $c_q$ be the point where the connectivity passes the median line for the $q$-th time.
-Then, the length of such an excursion from the median is defined as $I_{q} = c_{q+1} - c_q$, and the height as the maximum distance from the median within the window, namely $H_q = \max \left( \left| \v\Sigma(x_i)_{jk} - m_{jk} \right| \right)$, with $c_q \leq x_i \leq c_{q+1}$.
+Then, the length of such an excursion from the median is defined as $I_{q} = c_{q+1} - c_q$, and the height as the maximum distance from the median within the window, namely $H_q = \max \left( \left| \v\Sigma(x_n) - m \right| \right)$, with $c_q \leq x_n \leq c_{q+1}$.
 The test statistic $\zeta \left( \v{\Sigma} \left( \v{x} \right) \right)$ is defined as a weighted sum of the heights and lengths of all segments:

 where $\gamma$ and $\beta$ are the relative weighting of the lengths and heights.
 This test statistic captures both the frequency of the signal (as with a higher frequency, the median is crossed more often), as well as the amplitude (as higher excursions imply a larger amplitude).